· Flaxseed Oil Mixture ·

 Even fruitier.
 Even redder.
 Even more delicious!

-The particularly mild linseed oil has a high alpha-linolenic acid content, a polyunsaturated omega-3 fatty acid.
-A daily intake of 2 g helps to maintain normal blood cholesterol levels.
-(6 ml Omega Red = approx. 1 teaspoon).
-The sunflower oil adds an extra dose of vitamin E to the mix, while the acerola cherries provide an extra vitamin C kick.
+The Flaxseed Oil obtained through our 3D filtration method has a high content of the polyunsaturated Omega-3 fatty acid, alpha-linolenic acid (ALA).
+One teaspoon (6ml Omega Red) taken daily contributes to the maintenance of normal blood cholesterol levels.
+The Sunflower Oil adds an extra dose of vitamin E to the mix, while the acerola cherries provide an extra vitamin C kick.
 Vitamin C helps support the immune system and vitamin E protects cells from oxidative stress.

 It is important to maintain a varied and balanced diet and a healthy lifestyle.